kcp-dev/kcp/docs/content/setup/production/metrics.md

 https://<cache-server>:6443/services/cache/shards/<shard>/clusters/<workspace>/metrics
 ```

 return `501 Not Implemented`.
-Metrics are a shard-wide signal and have no
+Today this is a placeholder: per-workspace and
+per-shard metrics are not yet implemented, and the data the underlying
-per-workspace or per-shard scope; the kcp HTTP filter rejects these requests
+`/metrics` handler exposes is shard-wide with no per-workspace or per-shard
+meaning.
+The kcp HTTP filter rejects these requests before authorization runs
-before authorization runs.
+so that a future implementation can fill in real workspace-scoped metrics
+without changing the URL contract.

 ## Authorizing a scraper on a shard